-With any property development Value Added Tax (VAT) is a complex issue that needs to be dealt with correctly and efficiently.
+As with any property development, VAT is a complex issue that needs to be dealt with correctly and efficiently.

 - If you make sales that do not attract VAT, you could suffer a VAT loss if you purchase or sell a property.

-- Planning - for example, consider use of the TOGC rules to achieve VAT cash flow & actual SDLT savings.
-Planning is key and even if it just mitigates VAT timing it can assist deals
+- Planning - for example, consider use of the TOGC rules to achieve VAT cash flow and actual SDLT savings.
+Planning is key, and even if it just mitigates VAT timing it can assist deals

-It is vital to get the issues right before transaction take place and it is difficult to rectify matters post-completion.
+It is vital to get the issues right before transactions take place as it is difficult to rectify matters post-completion.
 We regularly provide technical updates and case studies relating to this complicated and important area of VAT regulation.
 Contact us if you would like help with any aspect of land and property issues.

 Don't forget our legendary free helpline which is available to all on 0161 477 6600 or contact us by email with any other queries.